 - You can actually fix/upgrade them

-- They force you to work on desk (meaning the ergonomics are usually better)
+- They force you to work on a desk (meaning the ergonomics are usually better)

 End of this slight lyrical detour on the merits of ancient technology from more sophisticated times.